gwu-analytics/water_budget/readme.md

 The program is designed to be used with a specific input file that provides the customer's account number and meter identifiers.
 The program is also designed to cover a single week in retrospect.

-## Questions
-- Should we use sum of all meters or only the irrigation meters?
-    - Need to test both options to see how they perform.
-    - Sum of both meters is necessary to infer the correct drought contingency value per Chelsea.